ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 ### Required setup for running {{ model }} {: .no-toc }

 - **Start a new [_persistent session_](https://opus.nci.org.au/display/Help/Persistent+Sessions)**<br>
-    using a *Gadi* login node or an ARE terminal instance:
+    In a [Gadi][gadi] login node or from an ARE terminal instance run:
     ```
     persistent-sessions start <name>
     ```
     This will use your [default project].

-    For further instructions on starting a _persistent session_, refer to the [detailed guide](#start-a-new-persistent-session).
+    For further instructions on starting a _persistent session_, refer to the [Detailed guide](#start-a-new-persistent-session).

 - **Assign the _persistent session_ to Rose/Cylc workflows**<br>
     Run the following command: